nx10/lnormimp-r/README.md

 From our original 400 values 98 got censored.

-Now we can vizualize the censored distribution:
+Now we can visualize the censored distribution:

 ```R
 lines(density(data_censored), col = "red", lty = "dotted")